Hasse principles for higher-dimensional fields

+\noi The second result was proved earlier in \cite{KS}, by a different method.
+Moreover, the first result also follows with the methods of \cite{JS2}.

-\v Due to the results on resolution of singularities in \cite{CP1}, \cite{CP2} and \cite{CJS}, the above gives back the quoted results for $\dim(X)\leq 3$.
-By another technique, the results in \cite{CJS} are used in \cite{JS2} to prove $H_a(C^{1,0}(X,\qzl))=0$ for $X$ of arbitrary dimension and $0<a\leq 4$.
-Finally, Kato also formulated an arithmetic analogue of conjecture 3, for regular flat proper schemes of $\Spec(\z)$, and in \cite{JS} some results on this are obtained using Theorem 0.5.
+\v By another technique, resolution of singularities in low dimension is used in \cite{JS2} to show unconditionally that $H_a(C^{1,0}(X,\zn))=0$ for $X$ smooth projective of any dimension, any $n$, and $0<a\leq 4$.
+Finally, Kato also formulated an arithmetic analogue of Conjecture 3, for regular flat proper schemes of $\Spec(\z)$, and in \cite{JS} some results on this are obtained using Theorem 0.2.

+\v Our method of proof is the same for Theorem 0.5 and 0.6.
+In fact, under certain conditions, which are always fulfilled in our cases, Kato defined more general complexes $C^{r,s}(X,\zn)$ of the form